Tunnels & Trolls: History

 The production work for the 8th edition prompted Flying Buffalo to start working on a Deluxe (9th) Edition of the rulebook.
 As Rick Loomis, head of Flying Buffalo Inc., put it, "The French edition came out so beautiful that now that I have run out of 5.5, I am not satisfied to just reprint 5.5.
 I wanted to have a deluxe edition even better than the French one.
 (Competition is what drives us to be better!)".
 Deluxe Tunnels & Trolls, written by St. Andre with additional design input and editing from longtime players Liz Danforth and James "Bear" Peters, was published in August 2015.

 In July 2021, Webbed Sphere bought Flying Buffalo, along with its catalog, but not including its Play By Mail games.
 In 2023, Webbed Sphere terminated licenses previously granted by Rick Loomis and Flying Buffalo to third party publishers of Tunnels & Trolls products.
 During their ownership of the company and the Tunnels & Trolls intellectual property, Webbed Sphere did not release any new versions of the game.

 In May 2023, Webbed Sphere sold Tunnels & Trolls, in addition to Flying Buffalo's entire range of role-playing games, including the Citybook and Grimtooth products, as well as Mercenaries, Spies and Private Eyes, to Rebellion Unplugged's table top role playing game division.

+Across March and April 2026, Rebellion Unplugged ran a Kickstarter campaign for the first new edition to be created since the Deluxe Tunnels & Trolls edition in 2015.
+Named "Tunnels & Trolls: A New Age," the edition's campaign established a £20,000 goal, which was more than quintupled in campaign pledges by the time the campaign ended.
+The edition, which featured a Core Book, a City Book, and a Campaign Book, among other items such as dice, map and game master aids, was planned for delivery in May of 2027.
+The game company, which committed to honoring the legacy of previous editions, while at the same time "reimagining... the classic game" (which has been rebranded as Tunnels & Trolls Heritage), described their approach to the new edition:

+Tunnels & Trolls has been lovingly reborn for a new generation of fantasy roleplayers, blending the spirit of the original with the best of modern tabletop design.
+The result is a fresh, streamlined ruleset that is easy to learn for newcomers while evolving the most loved elements of the classic game for veteran fans.